Bank execs blame panicked depositors for Silicon Valley, Signature failures, but senators blame them

 Sen. Elizabeth Warren, D-Massachusetts, asked both Becker and Shay if they would forfeit any of their compensation to the Federal Deposit Insurance Corp., which covered their banks' deposits after they failed.

-The executives said they would not be giving their money to the FDIC.
+The executives said they would not give their money to the FDIC.

 Warren called their response "just plain wrong," adding "if we don't fix it, every CEO for these multibillion dollar banks will keep right on loading up on risks and blowing up banks and everybody else is going to have to pay for it."

-The anger over CEO pay echoes that of roughly 15 years ago, when the 2008 financial crisis led to taxpayer-funded bailouts of major banks.
-The CEOs and high-level bankers still received millions in pay and bonuses, most notably at nearly failed insurance conglomerate American International Group.
+The anger over CEO pay echoes that of about 15 years ago, when the 2008 financial crisis led to taxpayer-funded bailouts of major banks.
+The CEOs and high-level bankers still received millions in pay and bonuses.

 Clawing back CEO pay has gained bipartisan attention despite the fierce divisions between the two political parties.
-Four senators — two Democrats and two Republicans — have introduced legislation that would give the FDIC authority to claw back any pay made to executives in the five years leading up to a bank's failure.
-Warren is one of the bill's sponsors.
+Four senators — two Democrats and two Republicans — introduced legislation that would give the FDIC authority to claw back any pay made to executives in the five years leading up to a bank's failure.

 Executives at big companies tend get most of their pay each year in company stock.
 That means CEOs and other insiders have much to gain if the company's stock rises.
 Shareholders generally agree that by tying a CEO's compensation to the stock price, it better aligns their interests with shareholders.